chimera-linux/chimera-linux.github.io/_docs/configuration/network/firewall.md

 # dinitctl enable ip6tables
 ```

 Restart the services when you change your rules.
-Stop the servics to
+Stop the services to
 flush the rules.